rbojan/draws/README.md

 [Sinatra](http://www.sinatrarb.com/) web application for accessing and reading [AWS Resources](//missing_link) using [aws-sdk for ruby](//github.com/aws/aws-sdk-ruby).

-This applications aims to provide a better User Experience in terms of Overview, Accessibility etc. for AWS Resources like VPCs, Subnets, Instances etc.
+This application aims to provide a better User Experience in terms of Overview, Accessibility etc. for AWS Resources like VPCs, Subnets, Instances etc.

 AWS Resources are pulled using the `/reload` endpoint and stored in a sqlite database for caching purposes.